 In each case above, a list of rules selected by input is sent.
 The rule options come from the variable to which they were input as described above, in the options section of the input..

 The "appLabel" parameter is passed and will appear in the log entry that the rule makes when it performs the action commanded.
 Typically, simply pass

 app.label, for the name of the app that is causing the action.
 This has no other function than logging.

 def rules = RMUtils.getRuleList() input "theseRules", "enum", title: "Select which rules to stop", options: rules RMUtils.sendAction(theseRules, "stopRuleAct", app.label)

 Using Rule Machine from HTTP requests

-It is also possible to cause Rule Machine to perform these same actions from an HTTP request.
-To do this one would create a Trigger or a Triggered Rule with either a Local End Point or Cloud End Point.
+It is also possible to cause Rule Machine to perform these same actions from an HTTP GET request.
+To do this one would create a Trigger Event with either a Local End Point or Cloud End Point.
 The endpoint URL given by Rule Machine has this form: